 Some dogs can damage their paws by walking on sharp objects or hot pavement, but those are different conditions.
 Burns, scrapes, and other dog paw injuries will have different treatment options.

-Our friends at Lemonade pet insurance can offer assistance with potential pet bills.
+Related: Our friends at Lemonade pet insurance can offer assistance with potential pet bills.
 Lemonade offers one of the most customizable and comprehensive pet insurance products on the market helping pet parents be prepared for any unexpected vet bills, while saving on routine care.
 Starting at $10 a month, a Lemonade base policy includes accident and illness coverage and covers the cost of diagnostics, procedures, and medications related to an accident or illness.
-Lemonade also offers industry leading preventive wellness packages designed to keep your pet healthy and helps cover expenses you’re already paying for.
-The preventive packages cover routine wellness like your pet’s annual exam, blood tests, vaccinations, and access to live medical chat.

 There are several possible causes for hyperkeratosis, and the most likely is genetics.
 Dogue de Bordeaux, retrievers, and terriers are breeds especially prone to developing this skin condition.
 If that’s the case and the dog’s parents passed on the genetic predisposition, symptoms usually appear by the time the dog is one year old.